 Diabetes changes blood vessels and impairs blood flow.
 It can weaken the gums, leaving them susceptible to infection.
 It also increases blood sugar levels, which, if not managed properly, encourages bacteria growth in the mouth.
 A study found that dentists could identify patients with diabetes 73% of the time based on the condition of their teeth and gums, especially if teeth have been lost.

 Hormone levels during pregnancy can cause gum infections and gum disease or inflammation in the mouth can lead to early labor and the risk of premature, low weight babies.
-A study found that women with gum disease are four to seven times more likely to give birth before week 37.
+A study found that women with gum disease are four to seven times more likely to give birth before the 37th week.

-Practicing good oral habits and visiting Drs.
-Morgan and Paluchowski in our Severna Park office at least twice a year is important for your mouth and other parts of the body.
+Practicing good oral habits and visiting Dr. Morgan in our Severna Park office at least twice a year is important for your mouth and other parts of the body.
 We work with patients who have been away from the dentist due to fear and dental anxiety, helping them to restore a healthy smile.